neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 3. Contribution: The paper strives to share information of designs for a system that can distribute and manage situational information for mobile nodes and devices in a distributed and ubiquitous environment and share the service content between the interactive middleware.

-4. Rationale: The Paper shows how multiple middlewares can work together to get information from all nodes and devices and put it into one area.
+4. Rationale: The Paper shows how multiple middlewares can work together to get information from all nodes and devices and put them into one area.

 5. Investigative Approach: